Sukankrishnan/21Days21Tips/#day5(API_Requests).md

 5) **Headers** - Include necessary headers such as Content-Type, Authorization, Accept, Content-Length, UserAgent.
 Pay attention to formats such as JSON or XML.
 6) **Rate limits** - APIs may have limitations.
 Know the limit and avoid exceeding limits.
 It may result to block requests.
 7) **Security considerations** - Keep API keys/Tokens safe and secure in private.
 Never ever expose to public repositories.

+   Click on [My blog](https://sukanyastestinsights.blogspot.com/2023/12/essential-checklist-for-http-requests.html) related to this topic.